2012-2013 Academic Catalog

 Based on a hands-on leadership project informed by the study of leadership communication theory, research, and case studies.
 Emphasis is on developing communication skills, strategy, and awareness to enhance leaders' effectiveness.
 Permission is required.

-Exploration of current communication issues and challenges facing today's nonprofit organizations.
-Emphasizes the development of strategies to address these issues through case studies, course readings, and by studying the communication challenges of local nonprofit organizations.
+Explores current communication issues and challenges facing today's organizations.
+Emphasizes the development of strategies to address these issues through case studies, course readings, and by studying the communication challenges of actual organizations.

 COM 6312 Advanced Communication Research Methods